-Other sprays are used sublingually to reduce pain, relieve anxiety, or promote sleep.
+Other sprays are used sublingually or on the mucous membranes of the nasal passage to reduce pain, relieve anxiety, or promote sleep.

 What’s the difference between CBD oil and CBD spray?

-The key difference is the method of application.
-The effects are largely the same.
+If you’re using both products sublingually, the key difference is the method of application.

 Is CBD oil better than CBD spray?